Lincoln National holds a secure capital position, fair liquidity

 common stock dividend, disposal of certain subsidiaries and

 issuance of common stock and debt.
-The steps were taken to
+Steps were taken to strengthen

-strengthen the capital position of its principal insurance
+the capital position of its principal insurance subsidiaries and

-subsidiaries and provide liquidity to its holding company amid the
+provide liquidity to its holding company amid economic

 In Oct 2013, Lincoln National entered into a reinsurance treaty